DETAILED ACTION

 Verify an access authority of a user who has entered a request for decryption of the encrypted OTA log based on receiving the request for decryption; and (page 2, decrypt permission is applied to the principal – IAM users, roles, groups, etc)

-Store the encrypted OTA log based on the integrity of the encrypted OTA log having been verified (page 2, validation and verification is done on encrypted log files before they are stored in the S3 bucket).
+Store the encrypted OTA log based on the integrity of the encrypted OTA log having been verified (page 2, validation and verification is done on encrypted log files before they are stored in the S3 bucket)

-Per claim 9, Barr teaches
+Per claim 9, Barr in view of Wang teaches

-The management server of claim 8, wherein the at least one processor is configured to obtain an OTA log by performing decryption of the encrypted OTA log based on the access authority of the user based on the access authority of the user having been verified (page 2, the decrypt permission is set to the principal and only those who have access will be able to obtain the OTA log)
+The management server of claim 8, wherein the at least one processor is configured to obtain an OTA log by performing decryption of the encrypted OTA log based on the access authority of the user based on the access authority of the user having been verified (Barr, page 2, the decrypt permission is set to the principal and only those who have access will be able to obtain the OTA log)

 Claim(s) 10 is rejected under 35 U.S.C.
-103 as being unpatentable over Barr in view of Yoo (US 20240362104 A1) from henceforth referred to as Yoo.
+103 as being unpatentable over Barr in view of Wang in further view of Yoo (US 20240362104 A1) from henceforth referred to as Yoo.

-Per claim 10, Barr teaches
+Per claim 10, Barr in view of Wang teaches

 The management server of claim 9, wherein the at least one processor is configured to:

-Barr fails to teach
+Barr in view of Wang fails to teach

 Obtain status information of a target controller corresponding to the OTA log and a communication record between the target controller and the main controller which are included in the OTA log; and